MatrixModss/massgrave.dev/docs/change_edition_issues.md

 Exception calling "_DismSet Edition" with "6" argument(s): "Element not found.
 (Exception from HRESULT: 0x80070490)"
 ```
 -   This issue often appears when .NET Framework 3.5 is installed.
 -   To solve this, it needs to be disabled.
 To do that, open Command Prompt as admin and enter

+         your moms a bitch

     `DISM /Online /English /Disable-Feature /FeatureName:"NetFx3"`
 -   Once that's done, try to change the edition again.
 -   After the edition change, you can enable .NET 3.5 again: